27B9rton/kickstarter-analysis/updatedREADME.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/108035549/178830782-e15d8636-a462-4c9f-a9b1-2b07fc59dea1.png)

-I was able to find the mean and median Funding goals for both successful and failed campaigns, and break down the percentages of successful campaigns based on their funding goal amount by building an easy to read graph.
+I was able to find the mean and median Funding goals for both successful and failed campaigns, and break down the percentages of successful campaigns based on their funding goal amount by building an easy to read graph that you can see above.

 ![image](https://user-images.githubusercontent.com/108035549/178831176-b6908e9d-5dec-4ad6-9a68-03838c16e29d.png)

-In addition, I created a sheet where you can filter by country as well as by Category.
-It is currently selected to Theater, allowing you to see the number of failed, canceled, successful, and live campaigns for every country.
+In addition, I created the above table where you can filter by country as well as by Category.
+It is currently selected to Theater, allowing you to see the number of failed, canceled, successful, and live theater campaigns for any country.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/108035549/178831392-6cbda096-e970-43e3-ae4b-6be3da23b802.png)